zezosarg/bibliography-manager/README.md

 <br>

 <p>
-  Some of the technologies used
+  Some of the technologies used:
   <a href="https://github.com/electron-react-boilerplate">Electron React Boilerplate</a>,
   <a href="https://electron.atom.io/">Electron</a>,
   <a href="https://facebook.github.io/react/">React</a>,